Tribler/gumby/README.md

 This usually points to an executable file, i.e. a Python file or a script written in bash.
 In the example above, it invokes the `process_guard.py` script with a specific command.
 The `process_guard.py` script is (another) wrapper around a command and is responsible for monitoring and writing away various statistics of the process, like CPU, memory and I/O usage.
+The command that should be executed by the process guard is provided by the `-c` argument, and one can spawn multiple, parallel processes by passing the desired number instanced with `-n`.
 The `post_process_cmd` variable defines an optional script that should be executed *after* the experiment is finished.
 The `graph_process_guard_data.sh` scripts reads the statistics as written away by the `process_guard` file, and plots them with R.

 This should provide you with a basic understanding of how to run a simple experiment on your local computer.
-The remainder of this README will explain more advanced concepts of Gumby.
+The remainder of this document will explain more advanced concepts of Gumby.

 ## Running experiments on the DAS5.

-Gumby supports running experiments on the DAS5 supercomputer.
+Gumby supports running experiments on the [DAS5 compute cluster](https://www.cs.vu.nl/das5).
 An example configuration file to do so is given below:

 ```